cran-task-views/ActuarialScience/ActuarialScience.md

 #### A posteriori experience pricing

 - `r pkg("actuar", priority = "core")` provides functions for credibility theory: `cm` is the unified front end for credibility models fitting and supports hierarchical models with any number of levels (with Bühlmann and Bühlmann-Straub models as special cases) and the regression model of Hachemeister. `cm` can also fit linear Bayes models, in which case usage is much simplified.
+See the `"credibility"` package vignette.
 - `r pkg("actuaRE")` allows to fit a random effects model using either the hierarchical credibility model, a combination of the hierarchical credibility model with a generalized linear model or a Tweedie generalized linear mixed model.

 #### Claims reserving